Climate Fund investment decision: 4/2021

 Funding target: demonstration facility in Finland

-Funding: EUR 10 million capital loan
+Funding: EUR 10 million capital loan with conversion right.

 Main anticipated impact: emission reduction potential of up to tens of millions of tonnesin the future.